JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2014-02-26-how-i-use-git-with-my-projects.md

 The first two steps in Git:

 	$ git checkout master
-	Switched to branch 'master'

 	$ git merge --no-ff release-v1.2
-	Merge made by recursive.

 	$ git tag -a v1.2

 The release is now done, and tagged for future reference.